Astraly-Labs/pragma-docs/docs/docs/v1/Resources/data-feeds/Consuming Data.md

 - Total supply of LP tokens
 - Token reserves for both assets in the pool

 These values are periodically queried from the pool contract.
-When you call the `get_data` function with the pool address, the system:
+When you call the `get_data_entries` function with the pool address, the system:
 1. Calculates the median values over the last 30 minutes for both total supply and reserves
 2. Computes the LP token price using these median values The formula used to compute the LP price is the following: